runtimeverification/javamop/docs/JavaMOPAgentUsage.md

 ### Building a JavaMOP Agent

-The following ``javamopagent`` command can be used to build agents for runtime instrumentation of applications:
+The following command can be used to build agents for runtime instrumentation of applications:

 ```javamopagent <AJ-File> <Monitor-Lib-Dir> [-n <agent name>]
 [-excludeJars]```